jmyers7/book/_sources/chapters/09-info-theory.md

 If $\bX$ is a random vector with finite range and probability measure $P_\bX$, we will write $H(\bX)$ in place of $H(P_\bX)$.
 If we write the vector in terms of its component random variables $\bX = (X_1,\ldots,X_m)$, then we shall also write $H(X_1,\ldots,X_m)$ in place of $H(P_\bX)$ and call this the _joint entropy_ of the random variables $X_1,\ldots,X_m$.
 ```

+There is a notion of _entropy_ for continuous probability measures defined on Euclidean spaces---this latter type of entropy is called _differential entropy_, which you will briefly encounter in the [homework](https://github.com/jmyers7/stats-book-materials/blob/main/homework/09-homework.md#problem-5-differential-entropy).

 Since $I(s) = -\log_2(p(s))$, there is an issue in the definition of $H(P)$ in the case that $p(s)=0$ for some $s\in S$, for then we encounter the indeterminate form $0 \log_2(0)$.
 By convention, we take this expression to equal $0$, which may be justified according to the limit

 $$
 \lim_{p \to 0^+} p \log_2(p) = 0.
 $$

 In particular, when the probability distribution $P$ is a so-called _Dirac distribution_ that puts a spike of probability $1$ on a single sample point and assigns $0$ probability elsewhere, the entropy is at the minimum value $H(P)=0$.
-As we will see below, at the other end of the spectrum are the maximum-entropy uniform distributions:
+As we will see below (in {prf:ref}`max-entropy-thm`), at the other end of the spectrum are the maximum-entropy uniform distributions:

 ```{code-cell} ipython3
 :tags: [hide-input]